-A stainless steel soil sampling probe / soil corer is the most commonly used tool for collecting soil samples under normal conditions.
-The soil probe provides a continuous soil core with minimal disturbance to the soil that can be readily divided into various sampling depths.
+A stainless steel soil sampling probe / core soil sampler is the most commonly used tool in soil sampling.
+Particularly wider soil corer can provide a continuous soil core with minimal disturbance to the soil - that can be readily divided into various sampling depths / soil layers.
 Specific storage solutions are available to transport intact soil cores to the laboratory.
-Even if compression in larger diameter soil corers can be small, any soil compression has to be avoided for determining soil density, thus specific soil ring samplers are used in a horizontal fashion in soil pit walls for soil density.
-Vehicle-mounted hydraulic probes are available and are a better choice under adverse soil sampling conditions if acees to the sampling site is provided and slope permits.
-Other tools include plastic sample bags, a tape measure/ruler to determine potential compression and a water proof marker for labelling.
-See the VSI soil corer manual for a comprehensive tools / packing lists for a soil sample campaign.
+Even if compression in larger diameter soil corers ist often small, it is good practice to determine the length of the sampled core (e.g. when extracted to in your storage container) and the depth of the sample hole.
+However, any soil compression has to be avoided for determining soil density - a vital parameter to get reliable stocks of e.g. carbon and nutrients.
+Thus specific soil ring samplers are often used horizontally in soil pit walls for soil density sampling - the shorter samples and thin-walled soil rings effectively minimise soil compaction.
+Vehicle mounted hydraulic probes are available and are the first choice for large agricultural trials where access to the sampling site is available and slope allows, but for most soil sampling campaigns manual soil corers are still the tool of choice.
+Other tools required for soil sampling include plastic sample bags (size to suit your sampling intervals, e.g. 3 or 6 L bags), a tape measure/ruler to determine potential compaction and a waterproof marker for labelling.
+If you are concerned about the markings coming off the bags, place a plastic tag with a pencil mark in each bag.
+For soil ring samplers, some soil/pallet knives are required to carefully remove excess soil from the top and bottom of the sample rings before storage.
+See the VSI soil corer manual for an examplary tools / packing lists for a soil sampling campaign.